List of Major League Baseball mascots: Lou Seal (San Francisco Giants)

 Lou Seal is the official mascot of the San Francisco Giants.
 "Born" on July 25, 1996, Luigi Francisco Seal has been a regular part of all Giants home games, as well as numerous events in San Francisco and around the United States, ever since.
 Although his name (a play on the name "Lucille") is a bit ambiguous, he is indeed "officially" male and the person inside the costume is a man.
 Lou Seal is also a reference to the San Francisco Seals, the baseball club that was a mainstay of the Pacific Coast League from 1903 until 1957.

-In a contest held by the Giants where fans were asked for ideas, six people submitted the name "Lou Seal."
+In a contest held by the Giants where fans were asked for ideas, six people submitted the name "Lou Seal".
 These lucky fans were then invited to a game that season where they sat in a luxury box and got to meet the newly named mascot, and one of them was randomly chosen to throw out the first pitch.
 He has had 1,150 consecutive home-game appearances, and is one of the four subjects followed in the second season of the Hulu series Behind the Mask.
 He primarily wears the team's main or orange alternate jersey at home games with the team cap but has varied his clothing and accessories to mark special occasions.
 For example, he wore a floating costume to swim after Barry Bonds' splash-hit home runs in San Francisco Bay's McCovey Cove and donned a giraffe hat in honor of Brandon Belt's nickname "Baby Giraffe".

 Lou Seal also made occasional appearances at the Giants' High-A minor league team, the San Jose Giants.
 This practice ended in 2006 when the San Jose Giants introduced their own mascot named Gigante.

-In 2015, Lou Seal participated in one of the most memorable and elaborate events staged by the Make A Wish Foundation.
-As part of the finale to a daylong event in San Francisco surrounding “Batkid” Miles Scott in 2015, Lou Seal was kidnapped by The Penguin and taken to AT&T Field, pursued by Batkid and Batman.
+In 2013, Lou Seal participated in one of the most memorable and elaborate events staged by the Make-A-Wish Foundation.
+As part of the finale to a daylong event in San Francisco surrounding "Batkid" Miles Scott in 2013, Lou Seal was kidnapped by The Penguin and taken to the Giants' stadium, pursued by Batkid and Batman.
 After completing an obstacle course, Batman captured the Penguin while Batkid freed a grateful Lou Seal, who thanked him with a hug.

+Lou Seal became part of the Mascot Hall of Fame in 2024.